Shravan773/Modern-ui-Dental-Care-website/README.md

-# Modern Dental Website Template
+# Modern Dental Website

 ![Home Page Screenshot](./screenshot.png)

-This project is a modern dental website template that includes all the modern CSS features such as dark mode and a booking appointment functionality.
+This project is a modern dental website  that includes all the modern CSS features such as dark mode and a booking appointment functionality.

 ## Features